hanami/mailer/README.md

   namespace 'MyApp::Mailer'
 ```

-All those global configurations can be overwritten at a finer grained level:
+All global configurations can be overwritten at a finer grained level:
 `mailers`.
 Each `mailer` has its own copy of the global configuration, so
 that changes are inherited from the top to the bottom, but not bubbled up in the
 opposite direction.

+Template lookup is performed under the `Lotus::Mailer.configuration.root` directory.
+You can specify a different path on a per mailer basis:

 ```ruby
 require 'lotus/mailer'